 We propose a 3-week long induction program for the UG students entering the institution, right at the start.
 Normal classes start only after the induction program is over.
-Its purpose is to make the students feel comfortable in their new environment, open them up, set a healthy daily routine, create bonding in the batch as well as between faculty and students, develop awarness, sensitivity and understanding of the self, people around them, society at large, and nature.2 sensitivity and analysianding of the sen, people around them, seerely at harge, and hatare.
+Its purpose is to make the students feel comfortable in their new environment, open them up, set a healthy daily routine, create bonding in the batch as well as between faculty and students, develop awarness, sensitivity and understanding of the self, people around them, society at large, and nature2.